Our environmental management

 In addition, we have also been certified according to the OEKO-TEX® STeP standard since 2020.
 This means that the systemic requirements of EMAS are supplemented by content requirements from the OEKO-TEX® STeP standard.
 This standard contains six different modules: Chemicals Management, Environmental Performance, Environmental Management, Social Responsibility, Quality Management and Health & Safety.

-Responsibility for environmental management lies with Sustainability Manager, Jessica Burwin and our Technical Manager, Hendrik Pleimann.
+Responsibility for environmental management lies with Sustainability Manager, Giada Trotta and our Technical Manager, Arthur Kalmbach.
 This interdisciplinary team ensures that the environmental management system is holistically implemented and fully embraced by all colleagues.

 Our environmental aspects